Procedures for Doctoral Study

 - Some faculty members may decline to serve unless they have taught the student in question.

-- The deans representative will be assigned by graduate school
+- The deans representative will be assigned by the graduate school

 In addition, once the Request for the Doctoral General Exam form is received:

 - 1 or more outside member(s) appointed by the graduate school will serve on the examination committee as the Dean’s representative.

 The members of the general examination committee are typically the student’s advisory committee and any members added at the time of the general exam.
 The committee must be approved by the Dean of the Graduate School, who may make changes deemed appropriate.